-Let us learn more about how to make those changes:
+Let us learn more about those settings

 - Click “My Tests” tab in the top panel

-- Test Name – It is the name given to the test by you or by your teammate.
+a.
+Test Name – It is the name given to the test by you or by your teammate.

-- Test Alias Name- It is the test name that you want to show to the candidates in the communication emails or while writing the test.
+b.
+Test Alias Name- It is the test name that you want to show to the candidates in the communication emails or while writing the test.

 Other options of Test settings will help you to make the test easy/ difficult even without changing the questions!